mekane/git-practice-exercises/README.md

 Further note that force pushing is a _really bad idea_ if anyone else has touched the branch or based work on it.
 So you should only rebase _your own feature branches_, ideally before they have been pushed to a remote.
 Rebasing branches that other people may have copies of should only be done with a _lot_ of communication and team sign-off.

+Recommended reading for more detail and guidance: [The Git Book chapter on rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

+## Exercise 3 - Merge Conflicts

+In order to understand where merge conflicts come from it's important to understand how the changes in a commit are applied to files.
+When you look at a git diff of lines that are changed you will actually see the original line removed and the modified line added.
+So there's no such thing as a plain "modify", there is only "remove" and "add".
+When you checkout out the branch with the commit and git applies the changes to the files in your working copy it removes and adds those lines to end up with the right file contents.

+If one commit removes a line and replaces it, and then another commit also has the same line in its remove part, git will flag this as a conflict, because it is left in an inconsistent state where it can't reliably make the patch.
+It will mark the problem area with the infamous `<<<<<` and `>>>>>` sections.
+Between this it will actually put the changes from both commits, with a dividing line of `======` between them.
+It does this so that you, the human, can decide which chunk of code "wins".
+Your job is to reconcile the two, make the changes to the code and leave it in a working state.
+Note that you can keep one chunk or the other, or combine parts from each as you choose.
+Just make sure the final product is the correct code for the commit.

+To see this situation and practice resolving it, let's return to our "tax and total" branch in progress.
+As often happens, there is a critical area of the code that changes for multiple reasons.
+So both our branch and Blair's both changed the same line, meaning removed the same old line, meaning that one of the diffs won't apply successfully.

+Go ahead and merge the branch that we already rebased:

+   * `git checkout dev`
+   * `git merge --no-ff me-add-tax-and-total`